8 Social Media Safety Tips and the Safest Social Media Apps in 2025

 Many of us have a few social media accounts that we no longer use.
 No matter how many social media safety tips you follow with your current accounts, sometimes it is best just to delete any unused social accounts as an extra safety precaution.

 Unless you’re keeping up with a social media safety routine, old accounts can pose a security risk.
-Cybercriminals can locate your old account and use it to steal your information or use your account for a social engineering attack, for example.
+Cybercriminals can locate your old account and use it to steal your information or use it for a social engineering attack, for example.

 Nostalgia aside, it’s best to delete any accounts that aren’t useful to you.
 The less information you have on the web, the safer you are.

 As a reminder, even if you delete your social media account, most social media platforms keep data backups.
-Additionally, other users may have saved your data before you deleted your account, still making it accessible on the web.
+Plus, other users may have saved your data before you deleted your account, still making it accessible on the web.
+One solution is to use a data removal service to help reduce your digital footprint.

 Social media platforms that focus on privacy give you more control over your personally identifiable information and can help make you less of a target for identity theft.
 Technology continues to adapt for the better, including decentralization with open-source software that allows anyone to view and change the coding structure.